 Once you’re satisfied with the options you’ve configured, click on the People tab.

-At the People screen, you can configure who the person using the Managed Account can communicate with.
+screen, you can configure who the person using the Managed Account can communicate with.
 Here, restrict access to Game Center, restrict who the account can send and receive mail with and of course, who the account can use the Messages app with.

 The above options include the following: